njoubert/dotfiles/macminiserver/docs/webserver_1.0.0_implementation.md

 This document provides step-by-step implementation phases for setting up the Caddy-based webserver on the Mac Mini.
 Each phase builds on the previous one and includes verification steps.

 **Prerequisites:**
-- Mac Mini running macOS Sequoia 15.7 (Intel or Apple Silicon)
+- Mac Mini running macOS Sequoia 15.7 (Assume it is an Intel x86 mac mini!)
 - Homebrew installed
 - **Docker Desktop for Mac** installed (NOT homebrew docker)
   - Download from: https://www.docker.com/products/docker-desktop/